IgorFedorchuk/MonthYearDatePicker/README.md

 ![alt tag](https://github.com/IgorFedorchuk/MonthYearDatePicker/blob/master/Screenshot.png)

 It is a sublcass of UIDatePicker.
 You can display month and year using native iOS control.
 Use -(void)selectToday method to setup picker to current day.
-Use control from xib or create it from code.
+Use MonthYearDatePicker from xib or create it from code.

 =====================